Mark Nielsen (attorney)

-Mark Nielsen (born August 25, 1964) is an American business executive, former elected official, and attorney.
+Mark D. Nielsen is an American business executive, former elected official, and attorney.

-Nielsen's current position is Chief Legal and Regulatory Officer of Frontier Communications Corporation (NASDAQ: FYBR), at the company's headquarters in Norwalk, Connecticut.
+Nielsen's current position is chief legal and regulatory officer of Frontier Communications Parent, Inc. (NASDAQ: FYBR), at the company's offices in Norwalk, Connecticut.
 Frontier is America's fourth largest landline telecom company providing data and voice services in 25 states.

 Nielsen started his legal career in 1990 as an associate lawyer at the Hartford law firm of Murtha, Cullina, Richter & Pinney, concentrating on federal and state litigation.

-Nielsen's public roles have included Republican State Representative in Connecticut (1992 to 1994), Republican State Senator in Connecticut (1994 to 1998), and staff member to Mitt Romney when Romney was Governor of Massachusetts.
-Nielsen served as Romney's Chief Legal Counsel from 2004 to 2006, and his Chief of Staff from 2006 to 2007, succeeding Beth Myers in that position.
+Nielsen's public roles have included state representative in Connecticut (1992-1994), state senator in Connecticut (1994-1998), and staff member to Mitt Romney when Romney was Governor of Massachusetts.
+Nielsen served as Romney's chief legal counsel from 2004 to 2006, and his chief of staff from 2006 to 2007, succeeding Beth Myers in that position.